Vercelli psychiatric hospital massacre: The first withdrawals of prisoners from the Novara camp and first killings

-Also on May 1, Michele Morsero, who had previously been imprisoned in Vercelli, was taken to Novara to be tried by a war tribunal, which, however, declared itself incompetent and sent him back.
-He was then brought before the war tribunal in Vercelli on May 2, where at about 12:30 p.m. he was sentenced to death, being shot shortly thereafter outside the city's Billiemme cemetery along with five other fascists including the city's podestà Angelo Mazzucco.
+Also on 1 May, Michele Morsero, who had previously been imprisoned in Vercelli, was taken to Novara to be tried by a war tribunal, which, however, declared itself incompetent and sent him back.
+He was then brought before the war tribunal in Vercelli on 2 May, where at about 12:30 p.m. he was sentenced to death, being shot shortly thereafter outside the city's Billiemme cemetery along with five other fascists including the city's podestà Angelo Mazzucco.

-On May 3, twelve fascist soldiers were taken from the Novara stadium with a forged order from the Partisan Grouping Command, then shot and thrown into the Cavour Canal.
+On 3 May, twelve fascist soldiers were taken from the Novara stadium with a forged order from the Partisan Grouping Command, then shot and thrown into the Cavour Canal.
 On the same day the Allied Military Government of Occupied Territories headed by U.S. Captain Fred De Angelis was installed in Novara.
-On May 8 more bodies of fascist soldiers were fished out of the Quintino Sella Canal, a branch of the Cavour Canal.
+On 8 May, more bodies of fascist soldiers were fished out of the Quintino Sella Canal, a branch of the Cavour Canal.

-Meanwhile, the first Allied troops began to flow into Novara, and on May 13 they also began to garrison the stadium, taking over from the partisans in the surveillance of prisoners.
-Between May 16 and 18 the prisoners from Novara were picked up by the Allies, who used fourteen trucks for transport: nine left from the stadium, five from the Tamburini barracks.
+Meanwhile, the first Allied troops began to flow into Novara, and on 13 May they also began to garrison the stadium, taking over from the partisans in the surveillance of prisoners.
+Between 16 and 18 May, the prisoners from Novara were picked up by the Allies, who used fourteen trucks for transport: nine left from the stadium, five from the Tamburini barracks.
 The men were transported mainly to Bologna and from there sorted to various places, including Coltano, while the women (loaded on two trucks) were taken to Milan, at the disposal of the Fifth Army for clearing rubble and other work.